 Photograph: Courtesy Hollywood Sign Trust.
 All rights reserved.

 Time Out says

 What may be one of the biggest LA mysteries is how to get as close as possible to the iconic Hollywood Sign.
-Originally created in 1923, the then "Hollywoodland" sign was supposed to be up for only a year and a half, yet it will be celebrating its 90th birthday this upcoming year.
+Originally created in 1923, the then "Hollywoodland" sign was supposed to be up for only a year and a half, yet here it is over 90 years later.